TingjieGuo/ict-case-study-material/README.md

-This repository contains the release of material for the case study of _Introduction to Computational Thinking_ of Leiden University.
+This repository contains the release of material for the case study of _Introduction to Computational Thinking_ of LACDR, Leiden University.